-My favourite part of going to IKEA as a kid was the treat of meatballs in the cafe after what felt like 6 hours trekking round and round and my Mum just coming out with 6 glasses (We have all done it right!)
+My favourite part of going to IKEA as a kid was the treat of meatballs in the cafe after what felt like 6 hours of trekking round and round and my Mum just coming out with 6 glasses (We have all done it right!)

-They are juicy, packed full of flavour and the creamy, savoury gravy is delicious spooned over some piping hot mashed potato.
-Why not serve with some Lingonberry Jam with them to get the authentic IKEA experience.
+These easy gluten free Swedish meatballs are juicy & packed full of flavour, whilst the creamy, rich & savoury gravy is delicious spooned over some piping hot mashed potato.
+Why not serve these little balls of goodness with some Lingonberry Jam with them to get the authentic IKEA copycat experience as well as some honey-glazed air fryer carrots?

 Jump to: